What next after developing your new invention?

 Licensing Is the Future

-Let’s say your copyrighted works have attracted lots of attention from interested parties.
+Let’s say your trademarks or copyright works have attracted lots of attention from interested parties.
 You can go for licensing to generate income licensing allows third parties to use your asset, and you can profit from such an agreement.

 Who Needs To Patent Their Products And Inventions?